How to check your sources… Campfire’s stance on sourcing…

 - Some don’t list anything at the end or beginning of their textbook.

-- Some do it all throughout (for example, as you come upon a historical document, they include an image or description of it and a tiny memo in the bottom of where the information came from).
+- Some do it all throughout (for example, as you come upon a historical document, they might include an image or description of it and a tiny memo in the bottom of where the information came from).

 - Some detail every single reference (from ‘water is wet’ to ‘air has weight’).